-When studying abroad, you are required to follow the attendance policies of your university abroad.
+When studying abroad, you are required to follow the UL attendance.
 In general, you are expected to attend all regularly scheduled classes and field trips unless illness or other unavoidable circumstances make this impossible.
 Absences must be approved in advance by the instructor and may result in lower grades.